 The company wants to get more nimble and act like a start-up rather than a huge company.
 The key to making that change was looking into a market that most of their competitors were neglecting.

 What was that market?
 It was women.
-Most of the big spirits companies didn’t give any attention to women, even with products like vodka where women made up half of the market.
-The thinking was to advertise to the men and the women will follow.
-In order to stay edgy, Jim Beam decided to treat them as a profitable market.
+Most of the big spirits companies didn’t give any attention to women, even with products like vodka, where women made up half of the consumers.
+The thinking was to advertise to the men, and the women will follow.
+In order to stay edgy, Jim Beam decided to treat women as a profitable market.

-What the company ended up doing was adding more brands to their product lines, including a margarita variety called Bethenny Frankel’s Skinnygirl Cocktails that’s a number one selling brand.
+What the company ended up doing was adding more brands to its product lines, including a margarita variety called Bethenny Frankel’s Skinnygirl Cocktails - a number one selling brand.

 The lesson is that Beam discovered what the customer wanted and gave it to them.
 In this case, it was flavor and lower-alcohol content.

-Other times it’s re-inventing yourself like Formspring or using your history to motivate you to greater heights as it did for Blinds.com.
+Other times, you’ll have to resort to re-inventing yourself like Formspring did or using your history to motivate you to greater heights like Blinds.com managed to do.